 Following the closure of the clay pits to waste management, efforts to reclaim the land began with the use of soil to fill the pits.
 Years later, the park is a fantastic recreational site that features many heritage items – with the tall chimneys mentioned above.
 These chimneys have been preserved for more than half a century and are a landmark within the park.

 This tranquil spot boasts natural features that make it an ideal escape from the city.
 Creeks meander through the park, attracting diverse bird species.
-There are also excellent viewing decks across the park, with the hills also popular with picnic lovers who love the 360-degree panoramic view from the hilltops.
+There are also great viewing decks across the park, with the hills also popular with picnic lovers who love the 360-degree panoramic view from the hilltops.

 Other attractions within the park include the Cycling Centre, the Alan Davidson Oval, as well as a public structure known as ‘The Trail’.
 Sydney Park in St Peters is fun for the whole family.